-In the figure above, only displays 8 digits number for Oscar which is used for Bluetooth pairing, registration, TCS connection, and etc. The battery row displays remaining battery level for Oscar.
+The battery row displays remaining battery level for Oscar.
+The disk row shows Oscar disk usage and remaining space.
 The mode row displays current working mode, which includes General, Base and Rover.

 Tilt Enable is the tilt compensation applicable for Oscar GNSS receiver Ultimate version working as a rover.
 The detailed usage of this function refers to 4.4 Tilt Survey and Stakeout.
-Device Debug is not for Oscar currently.

-When NeverWrong is turned on, the Oscar receiver is fixed with guaranteed accuracy; when this function is turned off, the Oscar receiver enters fixed priority mode to get a fixed solution faster.
+When the accuracy mode selected as [Extreme Reliable], the Oscar receiver will only be fixed with guaranteed accuracy; when selected as [Rapid Fix], the Oscar receiver will enter fixed priority mode to get a fixed solution faster; when selected as [Balance], it will be automatically judged by Oscar internal algorithm.